 Charlotte Street Hotel, Fitzrovia

 North of Soho, nestled among Fitzrovia’s neighborhood bars and restaurants, you’ll find the Charlotte Street Hotel.
-Designer Kit Kemp’s signature bold use of color and pattern is evident in all its rooms and spaces, inspiring its ‘Bloomsbury Group’ theme as a nod to the area.
+Designer Kit Kemp’s signature bold use of color and pattern is evident in all its rooms and spaces, with its ‘Bloomsbury Group’ theme as a nod to the surrounding area.
 Stop in for afternoon tea or a cocktail in Oscar’s Bar, before bedding down in one of its whimsical bedrooms.

 The Bull & Last, Hampstead